-The agency is not currently experiencing a shortage of employees, and the legislatively authorized five percent increase for JCO staff for the FY 2014 - 2015 biennium was a significant JCO recruitment/retention strategy.
-However, it is anticipated that recruiting and retaining employees in JCO and case manager positions and avoiding potential shortfalls in these two job classes will remain a challenge for the agency.
+It is anticipated that recruiting and retaining employees in JCO and treatment positions will remain a challenge for the agency.
 The work performed by these positions is very emotionally demanding and requires the ability to always be ready to perform verbal and physical crisis intervention/de-escalation techniques.